kimoppalfens/kimoppalfens.github.io/_posts/2021-01-06-Logging in the cloud - Part  3.md

 **Note :** This is just an example set of logfiles you can gather, there could be others of interest in your environment, just add them to the script above.

-The details on the PSADT Script that prepares everything is explained at the end of this blog under the "Deployment Script details explained" header for those that want to know more.
+The details on the PSADT Script that prepares everything is explained at the end of this blog under the "Deployment Script details explained" header for those that want to know more on that part.

 ## Validation ##